brainlife/app-tractographyQualityCheck/README.md

 ### On Brainlife.io

-Visit https://doi.org/10.25663/brainlife.app.189 to run this app on the brainlife.io platform.
-Minimally requires a tractogrphy input.
-Can also be augmented with a LiFE input and/or a white matter classificaiton (WMC) object to perform statistical analyes relevant to the LiFE fit and/or segmentation.
+Visit [this site](https://doi.org/10.25663/brainlife.app.189) to run this app on the brainlife.io platform.
+Minimally requires a [tractogram](https://brainlife.io/datatype/5907d922436ee50ffde9c549).
+Can also be augmented with a [LiFE input](https://brainlife.io/datatype/58d15eaee13a50849b258844) and/or a [White Matter Classification (WMC) structure](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b) object to perform statistical analyes relevant to the [LiFE fit](https://dx.doi.org/10.1038%2Fnmeth.3098) and/or [segmentation](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b).

 ### Running Locally (on your machine) using singularity & docker